teamniteo/helpscout-messages-to-mailbox/README.md

 Test the worker by sending a POST request to the worker URL with the following query parameters:

 mailboxId: The ID of the mailbox to send the Help Scout conversation to.

 name: The name of the conversation message.
 For example "Cancelation" to trigger the Help Scout API request.

 ## Automating conversion to mailbox message

-Go to the Apps and add a new Webhook, you should see messages appering in your mailbox for survey resposne.
+Go to the [Apps](https://secure.helpscout.net/apps/webhooks/) and add a new Webhook with a URL that points to your worker (https://helpscout-messages-to-mailbox.workers.dev/?mailboxId=1&name=Cancelation).
+You should now see messages appering in your mailbox for a survey response.